Blast-hit tankers to be assessed off UAE coast

 Saudi Arabia and Iran are locked in several proxy wars in the Middle East, including in Yemen where the Iran-aligned Houthi movement has claimed drone strikes on oil pumping stations in Saudi Arabia last month and a missile attack which hit a civilian airport in the south of the kingdom last week.

-Reporting by Lisa Barrington; Editing by Ghaida Ghantous/Keith Weir
+Reporting by Lisa Barrington; Editing by Ghaida Ghantous, Keith Weir and Mark Potter